Mission to the Unknown

 Sue: What?
 They can’t do that!
 I don’t understand…

-Me: This is the first and only time in the history of the series that none of the regulars appear in an episode.
+Me: This is the first and only time in the history of the series the regular cast don’t appear in an episode.

 Sue: So, technically, this isn’t actually Doctor Who?

-Sue: Just answer one question.
-Does anything we’re watching now have any bearing on the next episode?
+Sue: Just answer one question for me: Does anything we’re watching now have any bearing on the next episode?

 Me: No.